flux-framework/flux-core/doc/man3/flux_future_get.rst

 :func:`flux_future_then`, :func:`flux_future_get`, and
 :func:`flux_future_wait_for` return zero on success.
-On error, -1 is returned, and errno is set appropriately.
+On error, -1 is returned, and :var:`errno` is set appropriately.

 ERRORS